-These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, DLUHC MRP Guidance, the CIPFA Treasury Management Code and DLUHC Investment Guidance.
+These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, MHCLG MRP Guidance, the CIPFA Treasury Management Code and MHCLG Investment Guidance.

-Revised strategy: In accordance with the DLUHC Guidance, the Authority will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this report is based change significantly.
-Such circumstances would include, for example, a stressed economic environment, or a large increase in the Authority's capital programme or in the level of its investment balance.
-It should be noted that no such revisions were required during the Covid-19 period and subsequent inflationary and rising rate cycle.
+Revised strategy: In accordance with the MHCLG Guidance, the Authority will be asked to approve a revised Treasury Management Strategy Statement should the assumptions on which this report is based change significantly.
+Such circumstances would include, for example, a stressed economic environment, or a large increase in the Authority's capital programme or the level of its investment balance.
+It should be noted that no such revisions were necessary during the volatile Covid-19 period and subsequent inflationary and rising rate cycle.

-Our advisors, Link Asset Services predict rates have now peaked and project a decrease in Bank Rate of one percent to 4.25% by the end of 2024.
-The rates payable on longer-term borrowing have already priced in much of these forecast reductions so potentially offer a small discount to Bank Rates over the next year though still at much higher levels than have been available over the last decade.
+Our advisors, Link Treasury Services predict rates have now peaked and project a decrease in Bank Rate of three-quarters of a percent to 4.00% by the end of 2025.
+The rates payable on longer-term borrowing are currently priced a little higher and certainly at much higher levels than have been available over the last decade.

-There is still the significant potential for short-term volatility in gilt rates (upon which our borrowing tends to be priced).
+There is still the significant potential for short-term volatility in gilt rates (upon which our borrowing tends ultimately to be priced).